 “Glub?”
 Chaos asks, surprisingly on call with that one.

 She points in confirmation.
 “Glub!
 Yeah.
 You killed Glub!
-Like what is wrong with you?
-I’m not saying these losers didn’t have it coming, but you’re getting everyone on my ass right now to go get you, and I don’t really have a reason not to when your tower’s a damn beacon of mana – I can’t really have an excuse.
+What is wrong with you?
+I’m not saying these losers didn’t have it coming, but you’re getting everyone on my ass right now to go get you, and I don’t really have a reason not to when your tower’s a damn beacon of mana – I don’t have an excuse not to!
 Anyone doing coalescence could find it if they knew where to look.
 You’ve got like a… a hot tub… tower thing.
 It’s ridiculous!
-Tell me just how the hell did Greed…” she slows herself, her brow furrowing with intrigue.
+Tell me, just how the hell did Greed…” she slows herself, her brow furrowing with intrigue.
 “How... did Greed get your coordinates in the first place… and then why would you just rampage around killing… when you don’t even…” Her eyes shift to a burning red.
-“Him!”
+“Sunnofabitch.”

 She crosses her arms, and Chaos briefly wonders if he shouldn’t call for some tea.